-Thank you for registering to take part in Brake’s Kids Walk on or around Wednesday 26 June 2019.
+Thank you for registering to take part in Brake’s Kids Walk on or around Wednesday 10 June 2020 (date TBC).

 PLEASE NOTE:Your online action pack full of free resources will be available to download before your event.
 Keep an eye on our bulletins for more details.